|Written by Paul D. Race for Family Garden Trains(tm)

 When Goodman sang this song for Arlo Guthrie, Arlo added it to his repertoire and it became one of his biggest hits.
 In fact, the "for sale" MP3 version of this song below includes Arlo's explanation of how the song came to him.

 Though Goodman died in 1984, the song goes on, having been recorded by Willie Nelson, John Denver, and Jimmy Buffet, to name a few.

-If you have a favorite train song, or a favorite performer that I've left out, please contact me and I'll try to track him down.
+If you have a favorite train song, or a favorite performer that I've left out, please contact me and I'll try to track him, her, or it down.
 Also, if you don't see the link for a particular song, hit refresh - it seems like Amazon can never populate all of the links at the same time.

 A Note about Copyright - Though many of the songs on our Classic Train Songs pages are public domain, this song is still under copyright.
 So I can't legally publish the sheet music or provide a free recording of the song without somehow working out things with Steve Goodman's estate.
 However, lots of folks have the lyrics posted online, sometimes with the chords, so I'll post those and hope I'm not crossing any lines.
 Also, I've posted links to Arlo Guthrie's and Willie Nelson's performances of this song near the bottom of the page in case you aren't quite familiar with it and want to hear it all the way through.
 The chords are the ones I play when I perform this song in the key of D.

 D A D